slow pace life

 Even selling houses in a rural area is a slow and time-consuming process, often taking years to complete.

-Running Your Business In The Slow Pace of Fast Change
+Running Your Business In The Slower Pace of Fast Change

-We both still run our businesses since moving up here.
-The plan was for retirement, but with the high cost of living, inflation has soared 20% since we arrived.
-Since then, my husband has gone back to work, while I have remained, not quite at retirement age.
+We both still ran our businesses since moving up here until last year.
+The plan was for retirement, but with the high cost of living, inflation has soared by 20% since we arrived.
+My husband had gone back to work, while I have remained, not quite at retirement age.

-However, this month he just retired as his business was only sustainable for a few months out of the year due to the weather.
+However, last year he retired, as his business was only sustainable for a few months out of the year due to the weather.
 You can’t run a dump truck in the snow or freezing weather.

 If you run a business in a rural area, you may face limited demand and a smaller customer base.
 It’s crucial to adapt to the local culture and focus on providing exceptional service.